 A 30-year-old otherwise healthy male with no past medical history presented to our emergency department with substernal chest pain, 3 days after he had received the second dose of the mRNA COVID-19 Vaccine.
-He experienced flu-like symptoms including subjective fevers (reported maximum recorded temperature or Tmax <100 degrees Fahrenheit) and general malaise shortly after vaccine administration.
-He woke up at 5 am with a sensation of pressure like chest pain that was substernal and associated with diaphoresis and mild nausea that prompted emergency room visit.
-His prior dose of the vaccine (1st dose) was several weeks earlier, and he reported a mild flu-like illness at that time, which was self-limiting.
+He experienced flu-like symptoms including subjective fevers and general malaise within 1 day after vaccine administration.
+On day 3, he woke up at 5 AM with a sensation of pressure like chest pain that was substernal and associated with diaphoresis and mild nausea that prompted emergency room visit.
+His prior dose of the vaccine (1st dose) was several weeks earlier where he reported a mild flu-like illness that was self-limiting.
 He denied shortness of breath, cough, rhinorrhea, anosmia, or sick contacts, or prior exposure to Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
 There was no significant social history or a history of illicit drugs or alcohol use.
+Upon arrival to the hospital, the patient's blood pressure was 124/74 mm Hg; heart rate was 74 bpm, respiration was 20 bpm, temperature was 97.2 degrees F, SpO2 was 100% on room air.
+Physical examination was otherwise unremarkable.